 Is the agency model broken?

-The following article was featured in PRWeek in October of 2015 by Rose Gordon Sala with insights from Jane Bedford
+The following article was featured in PRWeek by Rose Gordon Sala with insights about what is causing many agency reviews from The Bedford Group.

 The headlines earlier this year announcing $30 billion worth of business suddenly up for media review could not have been more depressing for the communications industry.